Infertility is defined as trying to get pregnant with frequent, unprotected sex for at least a year with no success.

 Damaged or blocked fallopian tubes keep sperm from getting to the egg or block the passage of the fertilized egg into the uterus.
 Causes of fallopian tube damage or blockage can include:

-Pelvic inflammatory disease, an infection of the uterus and fallopian tubes due to chlamydia, gonorrhea or other sexually transmitted infections
+- Pelvic inflammatory disease, an infection of the uterus and fallopian tubes due to chlamydia, gonorrhea or other sexually transmitted infections

-Previous surgery in the abdomen or pelvis, including surgery for ectopic pregnancy, in which a fertilized egg implants and develops in a fallopian tube instead of the uterus
+- Previous surgery in the abdomen or pelvis, including surgery for ectopic pregnancy, in which a fertilized egg implants and develops somewhere other than the uterus, usually in a fallopian tube

-Endometriosis occurs when tissue that normally grows in the uterus implants and grows in other locations.
-This extra tissue growth — and the surgical removal of it — can cause scarring, which may block fallopian tubes and keep an egg and sperm from uniting.
+Endometriosis occurs when tissue that typically grows in the uterus implants and grows in other places.
+This extra tissue growth — and the surgical removal of it — can cause scarring, which can block fallopian tubes and keep an egg and sperm from uniting.

-Endometriosis can also affect the lining of the uterus, disrupting implantation of the fertilized egg.
+Endometriosis can also disrupt implantation of the fertilized egg.
 The condition also seems to affect fertility in less-direct ways, such as damage to the sperm or egg.

 Uterine or cervical causes

-Several uterine or cervical causes can impact fertility by interfering with implantation or increasing the likelihood of a miscarriage:
+Several uterine or cervical causes can interfere with the egg implanting or increase the risk of miscarriage:

-Benign polyps or tumors (fibroids or myomas) are common in the uterus.
+- Benign polyps or tumors (fibroids or myomas) are common in the uterus.
 Some can block fallopian tubes or interfere with implantation, affecting fertility.
 However, many women who have fibroids or polyps do become pregnant.

-Uterine abnormalities present from birth, such as an abnormally shaped uterus, can cause problems becoming or remaining pregnant.
+- Problems with the uterus present from birth, such as an unusually shaped uterus, can cause problems becoming or remaining pregnant.

-Cervical stenosis, a narrowing of the cervix, can be caused by an inherited malformation or damage to the cervix.
+- Cervical stenosis, a narrowing of the cervix, can be caused by an inherited malformation or damage to the cervix.

-Sometimes the cervix can't produce the best type of mucus to allow the sperm to travel through the cervix into the uterus.
+- Sometimes the cervix can't produce the best type of mucus to allow the sperm to travel through the cervix into the uterus.

-Sometimes, the cause of infertility is never found.
+In some cases, the cause of infertility is never found.
 A combination of several minor factors in both partners could cause unexplained fertility problems.
-Although it's frustrating to get no specific answer, this problem may correct itself with time.
-But, you shouldn't delay treatment for infertility.
+Although it's frustrating to get no specific answer, this problem can correct itself with time.
+But you shouldn't delay treatment for infertility.